What Are Nationally Determined Contributions (NDCs) and Why Do They Matter?

 6) How Do NDCs Relate to the Broader UN Climate Negotiations?

-The Global Stocktake, for example, assesses the world's collective progress on climate change every five years and is specifically intended to guide countries' NDC development.
+The Global Stocktake, for example, assesses the world's collective progress on climate change every five years and is specifically intended to inform countries' NDCs.
 The first Global Stocktake in 2023 called on countries to transition away from fossil fuels and scale up renewable energy, among other things.
-These goals must inform the NDCs that countries submit in early 2025.
+These goals are meant to inform the NDCs that countries submit in 2025.

-In addition, the UN Framework Convention on Climate Change (UNFCCC) routinely publishes NDC Synthesis Reports that combine information from all NDCs to assess progress and identify gaps in achieving the goals of the Paris Agreement.
+In addition, the UN Framework Convention on Climate Change (UNFCCC) routinely publishes NDC Synthesis Reports that combine information from all NDCs to assess progress and identify gaps in achieving the Paris Agreement's goals.
+The next installment is expected ahead of the UN climate summit in November 2025.

 7) Are NDCs Mandatory and Legally Binding?